Injury and Illness Prevention Program (IIPP)

 • Review Worker’s Compensation information on the Human Resources website for supervisors.

-• Complete a Supervisor Injury and Illness Incident Report within 24 hours.
+• Complete an Injury and Illness Incident Report within 24 hours.

-In Addition: If any employee requires hospitalization or a death occurs, HR’s Director of Benefits will report the incident to:
+In Addition: If any employee requires hospitalization or a death occurs, HR’s Director of Benefits should be notified to report the incident to:

 • CalOSHA- San Francisco (415) 557-0100 or caloshaaccidentreport@tel-us.com